naa986/easy-video-player/easy-video-player/readme.txt

 **Control Player Ratio**

-The player ratio is set to "16:9" by default.
-You can override it by specifying a different ratio in the shortcode:
+You can override the default aspect ratio by specifying a different one in the shortcode:

-`[evp_embed_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" ratio="4:3"]`
+`[evp_embed_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" ratio="16:9"]`

+If the player does not support your specified aspect ratio it will load the default.

 **Video Loop**